GPUOpen-Tools/radeon_gpu_profiler/docs/source/frame_summary.rst

 The **Profiling overhead** shows the amount of profiling data that was written to video memory by the hardware while gathering the RGP profile.
 The profiling overhead is also expressed in terms of memory bandwidth used to write the data.
-The profiling overhead is comprised of the SQTT data collected while profiling.
+The profiling overhead is comprised of both SQTT data and the cache counter data collected while profiling.

 The **Queue submissions** and **Command buffers** pie charts show the number of queue submissions and command buffers in the frame broken down